dasolari/Gitflow-and-Docker-Guide/README.md

 - `git merge branch-name`to merge the branch you are on, to the desired branch _branch-name_

-## Docker and docker-compose :whale::whale::whale:
+## Docker and docker-compose :whale: :whale: :whale:
 The docker and docker-compose tutorials are located in the respective folders.
 The example uses a node app and I recommend that you start with the `dockerfile` and then go to the `docker-compose` file.